gtuja/CSC_MS/README_en.md

 - [TOC](#toc)<br>
 - Seho Seo, Korean, 50s
 - Graduated from Pusan University, Department of Computer Science.
-- Working as a MS engineer for 21 years in Japan, home appliance (cellular phone, digital camera), FA sensor (color mark, water flow, pressure, length measurement, etc), and automotive fields.
+- Working as a MS engineer for 21 years in Japan, home appliance, FA  and automotive fields.
 - Hobbies are fishing, speakers, Costco...

 </details>